Shazisaremi/General-Error/pyspark/README.md

 - 2. Click on *Environment Variables...*

 ![](PYSPARK_PYTHON_2.png)
-- 3. Add new variable named *PYSPARK_HOME* to your anaconda path where *python.exe* exists like the image
+- 3. Add new variable named *PYSPARK_PYTHON* to your anaconda path where *python.exe* exists like the image

 ![](PYSPARK_PYTHON_3.png)